nukri060/Cookiemonster/README.md

 ## 🛠️ Requirements

 - Windows 10 or newer
+- Administrator rights (for full functionality)
-- Visual Studio 2019 or newer
+- Visual Studio 2022 with C++ development tools (for building)
-- CMake 3.10 or newer
+- CMake 3.15 or newer
-- C++17 or newer
+- NSIS 3.0 or later (for creating installer)

 ## 🚀 Building